-7.2 Where the contract calls for delivery by instalments or where the Seller elects to make delivery by instalments each instalment shall be regarded as a separate contract and any defect in any instalment or failure to deliver any instalment shall not give the Buyer the right to cancel the Balance of deliveries due under this or any other Contract between the parties.
+7.2 Where the contract calls for delivery by installments or where the Seller elects to make delivery by installments, each installment shall be regarded as a separate contract and any defect in any installment or failure to deliver any installment shall not give the Buyer the right to cancel the Balance of deliveries due under this or any other Contract between the parties.

-Should the Buyer fail to accept delivery of goods as specified the Seller shall not be bound to tender or re-tender the goods but the Seller shall have the right to invoice such goods for immediate payment and reasonable storage charge may be made for goods remaining on the Seller’s premises longer than one month.
-The Seller shall have a lien on all goods and/or materials for any unpaid balance and storage charges due to the Seller and any instalment or purchase money which may have been paid shall be retained.
+Should the Buyer fail to accept delivery of goods as specified the Seller shall not be bound to tender or re-tender the goods, but the Seller shall have the right to invoice such goods for immediate payment and reasonable storage charges may be charged for goods remaining on the Seller’s premises longer than one month.
+The Seller shall have a lien on all goods and/or materials for any unpaid balance and storage charges due to the Seller, and any installment or purchase money which may have been paid shall be retained.
 The Seller shall be entitled to postpone or cancel the delivery of such goods without liability on the Seller’s part but without prejudice to any right or remedy available against the Buyer.

 Most products are supplied with manufacturers’ ‘Return to Base’ warranty, or optional ‘On-Site’ warranty.
 The Buyer should consult relevant manufacturer documentation to confirm the limitations of any product warranty.
-The warranty period commences from the date of delivery, or when Contedia Ltd., or its agents, are installing the product, from the date of installation.
+The warranty period commences from the date of delivery, or when Contedia Ltd., or its agents, are installing the product, from the date of supply or invoice as determined by the Seller.
 Please note that unless otherwise stated, warranties exclude the operating system, software applications, device drivers and customer data and apply to original hardware components only.

 10.2 Optional ‘On-Site’ Warranty (where applicable): If any product fails, which is subject to an ‘on-site’ warranty agreement, then this product will be attended to at the Buyer’s premises within the agreed timescales.
 The product will then be repaired or replaced at no extra charge to that specified in the warranty agreement.
 Operating systems, software applications, device drivers and care of customer data are excluded for all works of this type.

-10.3 All software developments by Contedia Ltd., including web & e-commerce sites, databases and/or other, bespoke applications are supplied with a limited, 90-day warranty, unless otherwise stated.
-This period accommodates the discovery and reporting of bugs & faults, which the Supplier will undertake to correct.
-The Seller will not accept requests for new or enhanced functionality during this period.
-After this period, the Buyer accepts all bugs, faults, in-accuracies in the software, but may purchase additional maintenance or services to amend, correct or redevelop the product at their discretion.
+10.3 All software developed by Contedia Ltd., including web & e-commerce sites, databases and/or other, custom or bespoke applications are supplied with a limited, 30-day warranty, unless otherwise stated.
+This period accommodates the discovery and reporting of bugs & faults, which the Supplier will undertake to correct at no cost to the Buyer.
+Contedia Ltd. will not accept requests for new or enhanced functionality during this period.
+After this period, the Buyer accepts the software as is, but may purchase additional maintenance, support or development services to amend, correct or extend the software at their discretion.

 Risk of loss and responsibility for the equipment pass to the Buyer on delivery, but the title does not pass to the customer until the goods are paid for in full.

-If the customer shall enter into liquidation, have a winding-up order made against it, or have a receiver appointed over its assets, income or any part thereof before title has passed in accordance with this condition the Contedia Ltd. shall be entitled, immediately after having given such notice, to enter the customer’s premises with such transport as may be necessary to repossess any and all equipment to which it has title.
-No liquidator or receiver of the Buyer shall have the authority to sell equipment to which Contedia Ltd. have title.
+If the customer shall enter into liquidation, have a winding-up order made against it, or have a receiver appointed over its assets, income or any part thereof, before title has passed in accordance with this condition, the Seller shall be entitled, immediately after having given such notice, to enter the customer’s premises with such transport as may be necessary to repossess any and all equipment to which it has title.
+No liquidator or receiver of the Buyer shall have the authority to sell equipment to which the Seller has title.

-Contedia Ltd.provides a number of Internet related products and services for which the following terms and conditions apply:
+Contedia provides a number of Internet related products and services for which the following terms and conditions apply:

-13.1 Domain name registration/renewals are provided on the basis that Contedia Ltd.will endeavour to act in the best interests of the client and provide services during the registration period where the company is the recorded ‘Technical Contact’ for domain name enquiries.
-As such, all domain name customers are required to provide Contedia Ltd.with the authority to renew their registration automatically upon its expiry.
+13.1 Domain name registration/renewals are provided on the basis that the Seller will endeavour to act in the best interests of the client and provide services during the registration period where the company is the recorded ‘Technical Contact’ for domain name enquiries.
+As such, all domain name customers are required to provide the Seller with the authority to renew their registration automatically upon its expiry.
 Failure to provide the company with the appropriate authority or advance notification will result in the domain name being ‘de-tagged’ and no longer registered to the client.
-Contedia Ltd.take no responsibility for any domain name, in such circumstances, from being registered by other parties.
+Contedia takes no responsibility for any domain name, in such circumstances, from being registered by other parties.
 The re-registration of domain names following their expiry will incur registry charges for which the client is entirely responsible.

-13.3 Web site design and web-based application development are provided on the basis that, following production and payment in full, the copyright transfers to the customer.
-Intellectual property remains the property of Contedia Ltd. at all times.
-At this time it becomes the customer’s responsibility to ensure that precautions are taken to ensure full and adequate backup measures are in place.
-Contedia Ltd.accepts no responsibility whatsoever for the subsequent loss of data, web site or application code or images.
+13.3 Web site design and web-application development are provided on the basis that, following production and payment in full, the copyright transfers to the Buyer.
+Intellectual property remains the property of Contedia at all times.
+At this time it becomes the Buyer’s responsibility to ensure that precautions are taken to ensure full and adequate backup measures are in place.
+Contedia accepts no responsibility whatsoever for the subsequent loss of data associated to a website, web-application or custom app, including their code or images.

 The contract shall, in all respects operate and be construed as an English contract and be governed by English law.